RawadAlaryan/Design-Patterns/target/classes/creationalDesignPatterns/prototypeDesignPattern/PrototypeDesignPattern.md

 ### Prototype Design Pattern has the following elements:
 1. Prototype: Interface for cloning.
 2. Concrete Prototype: Implements an operation for cloning.
-3. Client: Class who creates a new object by asking a prototype to clone itself.
+3. Client: Main Class who creates a new object by asking a prototype to clone itself.

 ### Advantages of Prototype Design Pattern: